josemarmartins21/josemarmartins21/README.md

-- 👋 Hi, I’m @josemarmartins21(Josemar Martins)
+- 👋 Hi, I'm Josemar Martins
-- 👀 I’m interested in TI area
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning Spring boot, HTML, CSS e SQL
+- 🌱 I’m currently learning Laravel, HTML, CSS e SQL
-- 💞️ I’m looking to collaborate on TI area
+- 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me Tel: +244 927773901 / Email: josemar21@outlook.pt
+- 📫 How to reach me Tel: +244 930710346 / Email: josemar21@outlook.pt
 - 😄 Pronouns: ..
-- ⚡ Fun fact: "Viva la vida"
+- ⚡ Fun fact:

 <!---
 josemarmartins21/josemarmartins21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.